Skip to main content

 Addressing the Counter-Arguments

 Several thoughtful UB readers have argued that the Shroud could still be genuine.
-Their arguments deserve respectful engagement.
+Their arguments deserve respectful engagement rather than dismissal, and each of them turns on a gap the text appears to leave open.

 What This Means

-The Urantia Book does not mention the Shroud of Turin by name.
-It does not need to.
-What it provides is a detailed account of the burial, the resurrection, the dissolution, and the disposal of the grave cloths that makes the Shroud's authenticity extraordinarily difficult to reconcile with the text.
+The Urantia Book never names the Shroud of Turin, and it does not need to.
+What it supplies instead is a connected account of the burial, the resurrection, the dissolution, and the disposal of the grave cloths, and that account makes the Shroud's authenticity extraordinarily difficult to reconcile with the text.

 This is not about winning a debate.
 It is about reading the text carefully and following where it leads.
 The Urantia Book asks that of all its readers: read it, think about it, and let truth do its own work.